wso2/docs-mg/en/docs/getting-started/quick-start-guide/quick-start-guide-docker.md

 ##### Step 1.2 - Build the project and the docker image

 1. Use the command-line tool to navigate to where the project directory ("petstore") was created.
 Execute the following command to build the project and to create the docker image.
-    An executable file ( `petstore/target/petstore.jar` ) is created to expose the API via WSO2 API Microgateway.
+    An executable jar file (`petstore/target/petstore.jar`) is created to expose the API via WSO2 API Microgateway.

     ``` java
     micro-gw build petstore --docker --docker-image petstore:v1 --docker-base-image wso2/wso2micro-gw:3.2.0